332808-gif/AIPredictionModel-TestScores/README.md

 # AIPredictionModel-TestScores
 An AI model with the purpose of predicting test scores using hours of sleep and studying.
-Predictions were nessasary
+Predictions were nessasary because it could replicate a real world instance for students wondering how they would do on a test.
+This model takes the number of hours a student sleeps and studies to determine the most realistic test score thet will get.
+GitHub, Thonny, Pandas, Skit-learn, and Python were all used in this.
+The model predicted an 84.67% for a student who studied for 6 hours and slept for 8.